alex-bellon/wikipedia/README.md

 [Kolmogorov complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity) - the length of the shortest computer program (in a predetermined programming language) that produces the object as output.

 [Lasagna code](https://en.wikipedia.org/wiki/Spaghetti_code#Lasagna_code) - code whose layers are so complicated and intertwined that making a change in one layer would necessitate changes in all other layers.

+[Polymorphic code](https://en.wikipedia.org/wiki/Polymorphic_code) - code that uses a polymorphic engine to mutate while keeping the original algorithm intact.
+That is, the code changes itself each time it runs, but the function of the code (its semantics) will not change at all.

 [Quine](https://en.wikipedia.org/wiki/Quine_(computing)) - A self replicating program.